misterfifths/sounds-of-mcguinness/README.md

 ### What's this then?

 I live on McGuinness Boulevard, a loud 4-lane road in Brooklyn.
 This project started because I wondered just how loud it actually is.
-And how loud is *too* loud, both legally and psychically.
+And how loud is *too* loud, both legally and psychically?

 ![My apartment](docs/images/home.jpg)
 *It looks so calm with no cars on it.*